 Like mediation, the solicitors will guide you so that you can communicate more effectively.
 Unlike mediation, each lawyer will put your case forward and also give you advice.
 Often, the advice is given in the meetings so that you can each hear how similar or different each solicitor’s advice is.

 Unlike mediation, both collaborative solicitors will have been part of the process and there is less chance therefore of the agreement unravelling when the documentation is drawn up by them.

 Collaborative law is particularly effective when negotiating pre and post-nuptial agreements.

 You can only collaborate if you both have solicitors who are trained in collaborative law.
 Therefore if one of you has instructed a solicitor who is not collaboratively trained then you will not be able to use this process.

 Why Dawson Cornwell?

-At Dawson Cornwell, we refer any client wanting to engage in the collaborative process to our partner Kate Allen.
-She is a highly respected lawyer with over a decade’s worth of experience practising collaborative law for the benefit of her HNW clients.
-Other lawyers in other firms frequently refer collaborative clients to her.
+At Dawson Cornwell, we refer any client wanting to engage in the collaborative process to our partner Simon Bruce.
+He is a highly respected lawyer with extensive experience practising collaborative law for the benefit of his HNW clients.